takamido/PMGF/README.md

 # Citations
 ・Takamido, R., Suzuki, C., & Nakamoto, H. (2025).
 Personalized Motion Guidance Framework for Athlete-Centric Coaching. arXiv preprint arXiv:2510.10496.

+## License and Contribution Guidelines

+### License

+This repository is provided for academic and research purposes.
+Please cite the related paper if you use the source code, dataset, or analysis scripts in your research.

+The anonymized dataset is provided only for academic and non-commercial research use.
+Users should not attempt to identify individual participants from the dataset or redistribute the dataset separately from this repository.

+The license for the source code and analysis scripts will be specified in a separate `LICENSE` file.

+### Contribution Guidelines

+This repository is primarily intended to support reproducibility of the associated research paper.
+At this stage, we do not actively solicit external contributions.

+If you find an error in the code, dataset description, or documentation, please contact the corresponding author or open an issue on GitHub.